 7. Fill up your jars!

-I always travel with coconut oil for moisturizer, makeup remover, to put on cuts, etc. I fill up small re-purposed jars for short trips and larger re-purposed jars for longer trips.
+I always travel with organic coconut oil for moisturizer, makeup remover, to put on cuts, etc. I fill up small repurposed jars for short trips and larger repurposed jars for longer trips.
 Carrying a glass jar around when I was backpacking through Turkey took some getting used to but it’s worth it and once I figured out how to pack minimally, I realized the jar didn’t take up much space at all.

 8. Compostable Toothbrush

-I LOVE my compostable bamboo toothbrushes.
-If you can, let it air out after you use it so the wood doesn’t get too soggy.
+I LOVE my compostable bamboo toothbrush.
+If you can, let it air out after each use so the wood doesn’t get too soggy.
 And after 3 months, toss it in the compost (or burry it in the dirt if there’s not compost).
+WARNING: a lot of “compostable toothbrushes” are made with bamboo handles but plastic bristles.
+Make sure everything- the box, wrapper, handle, and bristles are all compostable before buying like my favorite brand here.
 I also love using LUSH’s toothpowder year-round.
 I know the container is made out of plastic but LUSH stores will recycle them for you.